Life on Earth.

 SDG #15 "Life on Land: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification and halt and reverse land degradation and halt biodiversity loss"

 The SDGs aim for sustainable ecosystems by 2020.
-Plant life provides 80 percent of our human diet, and we rely on agriculture as an important economic resource and means of development.
+Plant life represents 80% life on Earth and provides 80 percent of our human diet: we rely on agriculture as an important economic resource and means of development.
 Forests account for 30 percent of the Earth’s surface, providing vital habitats for millions of species and important sources for clean air, water and climate change mitigation.
-Urgent action must be taken to reduce the loss of biodiversity for our planet's sustainability.
-The United Nations designated the decade 2011–2020 as the UN Decade on Biodiversity.

 By considering ecosystems as 'natural capital' (recognising human dependence on the environment and the value it offers us), the benefits people, communities and economies obtain from ecological systems are called 'ecosystem services'.
 These services are distinguished into four categories :